Repair & Replace P-Trap Services In

 - Fit the new P-trap into place and screw the nuts hand-tight but don’t overtighten, as this can damage the compression seals.

-Power Pro Plumbing Heating & Air offers fast, affordable P-trap repair and replacement for those who prefer not to attempt a DIY approach.
-Our plumbing technicians will ensure that the new P-trap is installed correctly so that you don’t have to worry about any potential problems.
-We proudly serve home and business owners in Orange County, Ontario, and through the South Bay and the Greater Los Angeles Area.
+Power Pro Plumbing offers fast, affordable P-trap repair and replacement for those who prefer not to attempt a DIY approach.
+Our LA plumbing technicians will ensure that the new P-trap is installed correctly so that you don’t have to worry about any potential problems.
+We proudly serve home and business owners and provide expert plumbers in Long Beach, California Ontario, and through the South Bay and the Greater Los Angeles Area.

-Call us at (800) 260-7187 or submit an online contact form tobook an appointment for professional P-trap services in Orange County and beyond!
+Call us at (833) 212-2124 or submit an online contact form to book an appointment for professional P-trap services in Los Angeles, the OC, and beyond!